 Healthy energy systems are secure, equitable and environmentally sustainable, showing a carefully managed balanced Trilemma between the three dimensions.
 Maintaining this balance in context of rapid transition to decentralised, decarbonised and digital systems is challenging with the risk of passive trade-offs between equally critical priorities.

 Energy leaders need to manage the competing demands of the energy trilemma.
-The World Energy Trilemma Index is an annual measurement of national energy system performances across each of the three trilemma dimensions:
+The Council's World Energy Trilemma Framework, the World Energy Trilemma Index is an annual measurement of national energy system performances across each of the three trilemma dimensions:

 - Energy Security measures a nation’s capacity to meet current and future energy demand reliably, withstand and bounce back swiftly from system shocks with minimal disruption to supplies.
 The dimension covers the effectiveness of management of domestic and external energy sources, as well as the reliability and resilience of energy infrastructure.

 - Energy Equity assesses a country’s ability to provide universal access to reliable, affordable, and abundant energy for domestic and commercial use.
 The dimension captures basic access to electricity and clean cooking fuels and technologies, access to prosperity-enabling levels of energy consumption, and affordability of electricity, gas, and fuel.